MaibornWolff/codecharta/gh-pages/_docs/04-13-metricgardener.md

 ---
-permalink: /docs/metricgardener-import
+permalink: /docs/metricgardener-importer
-title: "MetricGardener Import"
+title: "MetricGardener Importer"
 ---

 This importer allows to use metrics calculated by [MetricGardener](https://github.com/MaibornWolff/metric-gardener), a